I believe it’s important to introduce wide ranging ideas whenever they’re relevant to preparedness and survival for you and me.

 Finding the right herb for the right person is Kal’s aim.
 He believes it’s important for the body’s organs to be operating properly so blood chemistry is in balance.
 The body is smarter than we are when it comes to healing itself.
 Specific symptoms are the body’s way of compensating for an underlying problem.

-Kal says the courses he offers cover applicable info on herbology, massage, accupressure, lifestyle and thinking.
+Kal says courses he offered at the time of our conversation covered applicable info on herbology, massage, accupressure, lifestyle and thinking.
 That sounds good, doesn’t it?

-So why such an apparent contrast to that when you first view the claims on his site?
 Is the Mad Herbalist thing nothing more than a corny gimmick?
-Does that hurt his credibility more than he realizes?
+Does that hurt Kal’s credibility more than he realizes?
 Does it discourage you from wanting to do business with him?
-Does he merely have a public relations problem?
+Does he have a public relations problem?

-Why not listen to DestinySurvival Radio for November 3rd and see what you think.
-Is Kal really “mad,” or am I the one who’s loopy for having had him on as a guest?
+Why not listen to DestinySurvival Radio for November 3, 2011 and see what you think.